The inner workings of a Formula 1 Grand Prix

 The competition gets into full swing on Saturday, after the last free practice session with the qualifying sessions, one of the most popular moments of the weekend for fans that determines the order in which the drivers will line up on the starting grid for the race.
 The concept is a simple one.
 The faster you go during the qualifying session, the better your position will be on the grid.
 The fastest of all earns the pole position, that is the first position and the Pirelli Pole Position Award.

 The qualifying session is divided into three stages: Q1, Q2 and Q3.
-During Q1, the 20 drivers in the race have 18 minutes to drive on the track and try to set a lap time that will allow them to be among the top 15.
+During Q1, the 22 drivers in the race have 18 minutes to drive on the track and try to set a lap time that will allow them to be among the top 15.
 When time runs out, the five worst drivers are excluded from the next stage and will start from the last five positions on the grid.
-The same happens during Q2, which lasts 15 minutes and aims to exclude five more drivers, who will start between 11th and 15th position.
-In Q3, which lasts 12 minutes, only 10 drivers remain in the game, who, depending on their performance, will compete for the top ten positions.
-At this point, the starting order is established, barring any penalties, and the poleman wins the Pirelli Pole Position Award.
+The same happens during Q2, which lasts 15 minutes and aims to exclude five more drivers, who will start between 11th and 16th position.
+In Q3, which has been extended to 13 minutes for 2026, the final 10 drivers compete for the top ten spots.
+At this stage, the starting order is finalized—pending any penalties—and the fastest driver earns pole position and the Pirelli Pole Position Award.

 SPRINT QUALIFYING